-4. Schedule 4: for the other Group Risk Takers or Legal Entity Risk Takers belonging to Banks of grater size who accrue a variable remuneration equal to or lower than 100% of the fixed remuneration and higher than the "materiality threshold" (equal to 80,000 euro) and for Middle Managers and Professionals who accrue a variable remuneration exceeding 100% of the fixed remuneration and higher than the "materiality threshold" (equal to 80,000 euro), 60% of the payment will be up-front (of which 30% in cash and 30% in financial instruments) and 40% (of which 20% in cash and 20% in financial instruments) will be deferred for 3 years.
+6. Schedule 6: for the other Risk Takers who accrue a variable remuneration exceeding the materiality threshold but equal to or lower than 100% of the fixed remuneration, 60% of the payment will be up-front (of which 30% in cash and 30% in financial instruments) and 40% (of which 20% in cash and 20% in financial instruments) on a deferral time horizon of 4 years.
+Reported below is the accrual schedule: